Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Effective Hamiltonian in the thin-shell limit

 Now, let us deal with the effects of the $H_{1/2}$ contribution to the total Hamiltonian.
-Similar to $H_1$, also $H_{1/2}$ acts only in the subspace defined by the variable $y$.
+Similar to $H_1$, also $H_{1/2}$ acts only in the subspace defined by the variable $u$.
 This means that it will induce corrections of order $\Lambda^{-1/2}$ to $\psi_{n\perp}$ as well as corrections of order $\Lambda^{1/2}$ to the energies (\ref{eq:Spectrum-full}).
-Such corrections of order $\Lambda^{-1/2}$ to $\psi_{n\perp}$ can be neglected at the thin-shell limit while the contribution with power $\Lambda^{1/2}$ to (\ref{eq:Spectrum-full}) vanishes according to
+Such corrections of order $\Lambda^{-1/2}$ to $\psi_{n\perp}$ can be neglected in the thin-shell limit, while the contribution with power $\Lambda^{1/2}$ to (\ref{eq:Spectrum-full}) vanishes since it involves the infinite integral of an odd function of $u$ according to

-Although the contribution to energy with power $\Lambda^{1/2}$ vanishes, an application of second-order perturbation theory considering $H_{1/2}$ as a perturbation over $H_1$ shows that contributions with power $\Lambda^0$ to (\ref{eq:Spectrum-full}) do not vanish.
+Although the contribution to the energy with power $\Lambda^{1/2}$ vanishes, an application of second-order perturbation theory considering $H_{1/2}$ as a perturbation over $H_1$ shows that contributions with power $\Lambda^0$ to (\ref{eq:Spectrum-full}) do not vanish.
 In particular the correction $E^{(0)}_0$ to $E^{(1)}_0$ due to $H_{1/2}$ is

 Further contributions to (\ref{eq:Spectrum-full}) due to $H_{1/2}$ are of order $\Lambda^{-1/2}$ and are negligible in the thin-shell limit.